Muscle car: 1970s: Decline of the segment

-The popularity of muscle cars declined through the early and mid-1970s due to a combination of power-sapping emissions controls and a switch to unleaded fuel mandated by the Clean Air Act, the 1970s energy crisis, and increased insurance costs for performance cars.
-The 1973 oil crisis notably resulted in rationing of fuel and sustained higher prices, which quickly made muscle cars unaffordable and impractical for many people.
+The popularity of muscle cars declined through the early and mid-1970s due to a combination of factors.
+These included the 1973 oil crisis that resulted in rationing of fuel and sustained higher prices, which quickly made muscle cars unaffordable and impractical.
+Insurance companies began placing surcharges for high-horsepower performance cars.
+Increased focus on air quality meant emissions controls and a switch to unleaded fuel mandated by the Clean Air Act.
+The optimistic gross horsepower ratings gave way to realistic SAE measured net engine power ratings.

-Before the Clean Air Act of 1970, a majority of muscle cars came optioned with high-compression engines (some engines were as high as 11:1), which required high-octane fuel.
-Prior to 1970, 100-octane fuel was common.
-However, following the passage of the Clean Air Act of 1970, octane ratings were lowered to 91 (due in part to the removal of lead).
-Manufacturers reduced the compression ratio of engines, resulting in reduced performance.
+Before the Clean Air Act of 1970, a majority of muscle cars were optioned with high-compression engines (some as high as 11:1), which required high-octane fuel.
+Before 1970, 100-octane fuel was common.
+However, following the passage of the Clean Air Act of 1970, octane ratings were lowered to 91 (in part due to the removal of lead).
+Manufacturers reduced engine compression ratios, resulting in lower performance.
 Simultaneously, efforts to combat air pollution focused Detroit's attention on emissions control rather than increased power outputs.

-With performance drained, MPG mattering, and raised insurance rates, the writing had already been on the wall by the early 1970s; when Ford introduced a much-downsized base inline 4-cylinder powered Mustang II in 1974, which did not even have a V8 option, the muscle car era had effectively ended and the malaise era had begun.
+The implementation of the National Maximum Speed Law, performance drained, fuel efficiency mattered, and raised insurance rates, the writing had already been on the wall by the early 1970s.
+Ford introduced a downsized inline four-cylinder powered Mustang II in 1974, which did not even have a V8 option.
+Concerns about fuel economy prompted Ford to replace the Mustang with a small front-wheel drive model.

+Automakers discontinued marketing high-performance models, and the remaining muscle car nameplates were detuned.
+This followed the shift in the marketplace towards more compact, efficient, and luxurious cars.
+As demand for muscle cars dropped, a new type of midsize models emerged from U.S. automakers: the personal luxury cars.
+Manually shifted transmissions, shaker hood scoops, and zero to 60 mph acceleration faded into oblivion.
+Buyers wanted "landau" vinyl roofs with opera windows, velour interiors, and European-sounding name plates.
+Offering a soft, comfortable ride along with extra-long hoods and prominent grilles now communicated a sales advantage in the competitive marketplace.